fnds/fnds.github.io/quotes.md

 Am I saying this because I want to prove how smart I am or am I saying this because it needs to be said?
 -- Anon

-I ain't as good as I once was but I'm as good once as I ever was.
+I ain't as good as I once was but I can be as good once as I ever was.
 -- Anon

 In most admirable endeavors your ability to sustain suffering will determine your success.